mui/mui-x/docs/data/data-grid/components/columns-panel/columns-panel.md

 :::

+## Basic usage

+The demo below shows how to use the Columns Panel Trigger component to open the columns panel.

+{{"demo": "GridColumnsPanelTrigger.js", "bg": "inline"}}

 ## Anatomy

-The Columns Panel component is comprised of the following parts:
+The Columns Panel component contains the following parts:

 ```tsx
 <Grid.ColumnsPanel.Trigger />